In the San Diego Padres’ search for a left-handed bat, free agent Corey Dickerson could be a great choice.

-The outfielder split his season between the Pittsburgh Pirates and the Philadelphia Phillies while hitting to a collective .304/.341/.565 with a collective 127 WRC+ and .262 ISO with the two teams.
+The outfielder split his season between the Pittsburgh Pirates and the Philadelphia Phillies while hitting to a collective .304/.341/.565 slash line with a 127 WRC+ and .262 ISO with the two teams.
 More importantly, he batted .313/.355/.587 with nine home runs against right-handers.
-Dickerson has never been one for talking walks (evidenced by a 5.7% walk rate last season), but he tempers that flaw by keeping his strikeout numbers in check (he had a strikeout rate of 19.8% in 2019).
+Dickerson has never been one for talking walks (as evidenced by a 5.7% walk rate last season), but he tempers that flaw by keeping his strikeout numbers in check (he had a strikeout rate of just 19.8% in 2019).

 Injuries also hit Dickerson hard in 2019 as a shoulder strain suffered in early April forced him to miss almost 60 games.
 After getting traded to the Phillies on July 31st, his season was cut short after Philadelphia put him on the 60-Day IL with a fractured left foot.
 Because of these injuries, he was only able to play in 78 games and accumulate 279 plate appearances.

-His injury history is concerning, yes, but in the past three seasons, Dickerson suited up for 148, 150, and 135 games with over 500 at-bats in each of those years.
+His injury history is concerning, yes, but in the past three seasons prior to 2019, Dickerson suited up for 148, 150, and 135 games with over 500 at-bats in each of those years.
 Plus, with an entire offseason to rehab, the 30-year-old would be cleared for baseball activity by Spring Training.

 While Dickerson provides the much-needed boost to the offense, he would be another outfielder in what is still a crowded outfield situation.
 Even with Franmil Reyes and Travis Jankowski traded to other teams, there are still several outfielders who will be vying for one of two spots in the grass.
 Manuel Margot is currently the favorite to start in center field with Jankowski’s exit, but that still leaves Josh Naylor, Hunter Renfroe, Wil Myers, Nick Martini, and Franchy Cordero fighting for playing time.

 Martini, Cordero, and Naylor are similar to Dickerson in that all hit from the left side of the plate, but each of the aforementioned three carry their own baggage.
-Martini, while showcasing a knack to getting on-base, is better suited as a fourth outfielder and not as a day-to-day starter.
+Martini, while showcasing a knack for getting on-base, is better suited as a fourth outfielder and not as an everyday starter.
 Cordero has all the tools to be a potential All-Star, but his high strikeout numbers and inability to stay on the field are becoming more and more of a concern.
-The 22-year-old Naylor collected a .249/.315/.403 batting line with an OPS of .719, but he is a former first baseman whose skillset would serve better as a designated hitter instead of patrolling the outfield.
+The 22-year-old Naylor accumulated a .249/.315/.403 batting line with an OPS of .719, but he is a former first baseman whose skillset would serve better as a designated hitter instead of patrolling the outfield.

 With the case of Myers and Renfroe, both had their struggles against right-handed pitching last year.
 Looking at his splits, Myers struggled to a .705 OPS against right-handers while crushing left-handers to the tune of a .877 OPS.
 Renfroe’s splits are even more jarring, as his .733 OPS against right-handers pales in comparison to his .906 OPS while facing a left-handed pitcher.
 Myers’ struggles, combined with his contract, are the main reason he is currently being shopped to virtually any team that will listen, while Renfroe’s production didn’t just fall back to Earth in the second half of the season, it plummeted to the ground without a parachute.
 It made a Looney Tunes sized hole in the dirt upon impact.